Last Updated April 19, 2021

-Simply put, this would depend on how much rice one consumes on a routinely basis and the time and effort one is willing to put into cooking rice.
+Simply put, this depends on how much rice one consumes routinely and the time and effort one is willing to put into cooking rice.
 The option of whether or not to own one is up to the consumer, their preferences, and budget.

-With many kinds of rice cookers available on the market, one could easily find a model fit for their needs and budget.
-They have certain conveniences over cooking rice manually, such as being able to prevent the chances of burning and maintaining warmth long after the cooking of the rice is done.
-Owning a rice cooker would also be highly beneficial if one consumes rice on a regular or frequent basis.
-Lastly, newer models sport features for other food, such as a steamer for vegetables or act as a slow cooker for stews, and have become more efficient and smart.
+With many kinds of rice cookers available on the market, one can easily find a model that fits one’s needs and budget.
+These gadgets have definite advantages over cooking rice manually, such as being able to prevent burning and maintaining the food temperature long after the rice is done.
+Households that own a rice cooker would also greatly benefit if the family consumes rice frequently because of its convenient features.
+Lastly, newer models sport other convenient and versatile features, such as a steamer for vegetables.
+Many like the Zojirushi NP-NVC10 can now replace slow cookers for the making of stews and have become ever-smarter and more efficient.